ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-weight of various articles of farm products, at
-which they are bought and sold :
 A bushel of wheat, sixty pounds.
 Of shelled corn, fifty-six pounds.
 Of corn in the cob, seventy pounds.